GW170817 and GW190425 as Hybrid Stars of Dark and Nuclear Matters: - and - relations

 \subsection{For Scenario III:}

-Next, we show the $M$-$R$ and $\Lambda$-$M$ relations for the third scenario of hybrid stars, namely the mixed ones in the core, and the associated star configurations are denoted by {\bf bMX} for ${\cal B}=0.055$ of dark matter EoS and for either SLy4 EoS or Holo one (in the appendix) of nuclear matter.
-In Fig. \ref{Mix-SLy4} we show the results for SLy4.
+Next, we show the $M$-$R$ and $\Lambda$-$M$ relations for the third scenario of hybrid stars, namely the mixed ones in the core, and the associated star configurations are denoted by {\bf bMX} for ${\cal B}=0.055$ of dark matter EoS combined with the three neutron EoSs.
+In Fig. \ref{Mix-SLy4} to Fig. \ref{Mix-SKb} we show the results.

-Unlike the first two scenarios, there are saddle instabilities for the third scenario.
-Here we like to elaborate on the criterion for judging the stable regions.
-A simple way of determining the stable region is the so-called BTM (Bardeen-Thorne-Meltzer) criteria \footnote{This was shown in \citep{1966ApJ...145..505B} to be equivalent to the stability analysis by solving the Sturm-Liouville eigenmodes of radial oscillation.} \citep{1966ApJ...145..505B} as follows: We start with the stable configuration with very low core pressure, and trace along the $M$-$R$ curve by increasing the core pressure.
-Then, when passing through an extremum on the $M$-$R$ curve, we can have the following two situations: (1) If the $M$-$R$ curve bends counterclockwise, a stable mode will become unstable; (2) Otherwise, one unstable mode become stable.
-By this way, we can determine which part on the $M$-$R$ curve admits stable configurations.